Kianibound/js-interview-questions/README.md

 ## 6-What '||' operator does in JavaScript? <a name="q6"/>

 The || operator represents the logical OR operation.
 It returns true if either operand is truthy, and false if both operands are falsy.
+In simple looking for the first truthy value.
 For example:

 ```javascript
 const a = true;